prem-raj13/MINI-PROJECT-denosing-of-image-using-scunet-architecture-/README.md

-New data synthesis pipeline for real image denoising

 *Schematic illustration of the proposed paired training patches synthesis pipeline.
 For a high quality image, a randomly shuffled degradation sequence is performed to produce a noisy image.
 Meanwhile, the resizing and reverse-forward tone mapping are performed to produce a corresponding clean image.
 A paired noisy/clean training patches are then cropped for training deep blind denoising model.